nicoladebbia/CredLink/docs/reproducible-builds.md

-# Reproducible Builds for C2 Concierge
+# Reproducible Builds for CredLink

-This document explains how C2 Concierge achieves reproducible builds and how to verify them.
+This document explains how CredLink achieves reproducible builds and how to verify them.

 ## Overview